opeyemi24/dare.io-pbl/Project1.md

  STEP 5 : CREATED A VIRTUAL HOST FOR MY WEBSITE USING APACHE

- .
    The objective is to setup a domain called ‘projectlamp’

-.
   Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.

- .
    I created a directory for project LAMP using the command : sudo mkdir /var/www/projectlamp

-.
    Assigned ownership of the directory with  current system user using command: sudo chown -R $USER:$USER /var/www/projectlamp

-. created and opened a new configuration file in Apache’s sites-available directory : sudo vi /etc/apache2/sites-available/projectlamp.conf
+  Created and opened a new configuration file in Apache’s sites-available directory : sudo vi /etc/apache2/sites-available/projectlamp.conf

-.
   This created a new blank file.
 Pasted the following configuration by hitting the i key on my keyboard.
 Entered the insert mode, and pasted the text:

     <VirtualHost *:80>